Ariane Next: History

 The expendable launcher Ariane 6, whose development officially began in 2014, succeeded the Ariane 5 rocket in 2024.
 CNES and ArianeGroup officials started publicly discussing the future reusable launch vehicle under the name "Ariane Next" in 2017.
 First results of system studies for the new launch vehicle were published in 2019 and 2020, stating the priority objective as halving the cost of launching, as compared to Ariane 6, with simplified and more flexible launch methods.

 In 2021, ArianeGroup was selected by the European Commission to head two projects: one to develop a new reusable launch vehicle and the other to develop a new liquid propellant rocket engine for the vehicle.
 The two projects were named SALTO (reuSable strAtegic space Launcher Technologies & Operations) and ENLIGHTEN (European iNitiative for Low cost, Innovative & Green High Thrust Engine), respectively.
 Funding for the projects was provided by the Horizon Europe programme designed to encourage and accelerate innovation in Europe.
 The ENLIGHTEN project, and its 2024 continuation ENLIGHTEN-ED (Engine Demonstration), follow up on the success of the Prometheus development project.

 In May 2022, the French Economy Minister Bruno Le Maire said SALTO and ENLIGHTEN would be operational by 2026, and ArianeGroup stated that the target date was achievable.
-First hot fire Prometheus engine testing occurred in 2023.
+The Prometheus engine's first hot fire testing occurred in 2023.
 As of October 2025, the SALTO project intended to carry out an initial flight test of a single rocket stage in 2026, using the Themis T1H prototype first stage to validate the landing phase of the design.